levidurfee/do-alpha/docs/actions.md

-# Actions
+# ActionsManager

-> Actions are records of events that have occurred on the resources in your account.
+> ActionsManager are records of events that have occurred on the resources in your account.
 These can be things like rebooting a Droplet, or transferring an image to a new region.

 Below are basic examples of interacting with actions.
 Each example assumes you are including an autoloader.